 Bamboo plants have amazing flowering habits.
 There are many different sorts of bamboo, and they have different flowering cycles.
 A few flower each year, but most wait much longer.
 What is amazing is that all the bamboos of the same species will flower at the same time, wherever they are growing!
 Nobody knows how they manage to do this.

 The flowers on the European edelweiss are covered with a thick coat of hair to protect them from the hot sun and the drying winds.

 The flowers of the Caucasian lime, which can grow in Britain, are poisonous to bees.
 They can often be found on the ground underneath the trees.

 Hummingbirds hover in front of flowers while they collect nectar.
-They use so much energy to do this that it would be like you need to eat 300 pounds of hamburgers every day!
+They use so much energy to do this that it would be like a human needing to eat 300 pounds of hamburgers every day!

 The white flower of the Amazon water lily is the size of a football and turns purple after it has been pollinated.

 NSTA has created a Why are flowers so different? collection of resources to support teachers and families using this task.
 If you're an NSTA member, you can add this collection to your library by clicking Add to My Library, located near the top of the page (at right in the blue box).

 The NSTA Daily Do is an open educational resource (OER) and can be used by educators and families providing students distance and home science learning.
 Access the entire collection of NSTA Daily Dos.